zcorpan/html-parser-book/manuscript/parser.md

   >
 ```

-OK, so we don’t need to worry about the SGML comment syntax anymore.
+OK, so we don't need to worry about the SGML comment syntax anymore.

 What were browsers doing, then?
 They generally tried to keep it simple, with comments ending with "-->", but with a twist.
 If the browser reached the end of the input stream inside a comment, *it would rewind the input stream* and reparse the comment in a different tokenizer state that ends a comment at the first "`>`".